 Encouragement participation across an organisation is a great first step, but it’s not always enough.
 Managers should make an effort to acknowledge all opinions offered- our second principle for good governance.

 It’s easy for us to be uncomfortable with a diversity of perspectives, or perceive them as a point of conflict.
-However, when an organisation genuinely values their employee’s input, a culture where differences are respected and constructive intrinsically follows.
+However, when an organisation genuinely values their employee’s input, a culture where differences become constructive intrinsically follows.
 When a diverse board reaches a consensus, it is likely to better serve the broader interests of stakeholders.

 Principle 3: Accountability

-Accountability can refer to the responsibility of an organisation to provide an explanation for its actions.
+Accountability generally refers to the responsibility of an organisation to provide an explanation for its actions.
 However, clear accountability in an organisation encourages clean and quick decision-making.
-Establishing clear lines of command ensures issues are escalated to the right people in the most appropriate manner.
-Good governance results when individuals know exactly what they are responsible and accountable for at all times.
+Establishing clear lines of command ensures issues are escalated to the right people in an appropriate manner.
+Good governance is evident when individuals know exactly what they are responsible and accountable for.

 Principle 4: Transparency